 Best practices for running a remote team

-Despite multiple evidence proving the positive effect remote work has on employee performance and overall happiness, workplace productivity is still considered one of the top concerns when hiring remotely.
+Despite multiple pieces of evidence proving the positive effect remote work has on employee performance and overall happiness, workplace productivity is still considered one of the top concerns when hiring remotely.

 Plus, working across a number of time zones can lead to misalignment in communication.